 The same thing happened when she got hiccups for the first time.
 I stifled a sob and said to my husband, “I remember when she used to get them inside meeeeeeeeeee!” *husband slides candy bar across floor with big toe, moonwalks out of room*

-his overwhelming sadness – almost a sense of loss – was a big part of my experience with the Baby Blues.
+This overwhelming sadness – almost a sense of loss – was a big part of my experience with the Baby Blues.
 Every day around sunset, I would get crushed by this wave of sadness about everything and nothing at the same time.
 Baby Blues can include mood swings, crying spells, anxiety and difficulty sleeping and shouldn’t last more than a few weeks.
-With every doctor visit after you give birth (for both you and your baby) you’ll probably get a questionnaire that qualifies your feelings and can help flag if you’re experiencing anything outside the norm (like the more serious Postpartum Depression).
+With every doctor visit after you give birth (for both you and your baby), you’ll probably get a questionnaire that qualifies your feelings and can help flag if you’re experiencing anything outside the norm (like the more serious Postpartum Depression).
 Be honest with yourself and your doctor!
-These feelings are totally normal, but should be watched carefully for you and your baby’s safety.
+These feelings are totally normal but should be watched carefully for you and your baby’s safety.

 You Will Still Look Pregnant

 There are a few things that go away immediately after you give birth – like heartburn and rib pain – but many of your body’s new pregnancy bonus features will remain for some time after you’ve forcibly evicted your uterine cling-on.
 This includes your unrecognizable and holy-sensitive hooters (damn, girl), raging hormones and a host of other aftershocks (see postpartum poop terror, night sweats, nipple cracks, partridge, pear tree).